 Some simple things you can do to improve someone’s sense of relatedness include: creating rapport, building relationships, adopting a coaching style, actively listening to people, mentoring, being personable and helping people get to know you.

 Some simple things you can do to improve someone’s sense of fairness include: being transparent, having clear rules and following them, treating people equally, explaining unusual decisions and sharing recognition and attention (while focusing on merit).
+It might be worth reading up on Adams’ Equity Theory.

-Individuals can also improve SCARF factors
+Individuals can also Improve SCARF Factors

 While leaders and managers have a large role to play, individuals are also able to influence their own SCARF factors.
 They’re also able to help those around them have better lives in this respect as well, though we don’t really cover those points here.